EthanMerrill/100-Days-of-Code/journal.md

 - [ ] Clean up the Survey

 # Day 20
 Cleaned up the card on the bottom of the page.
-I am about halfway through the basic Javascript exercises.
+I am about halfway through the basic JavaScript exercises.
 I am quite happy with how the fake product site works.
 I might tweet it to College Humor and see if they reply.
 I just have to make the survey and make the navbar work how I want it to.

 # Day 21